LHNCBC/r-snippets-bmi/regCOVID/readme.md

 # Introduction
-We use AACT (db connection via registered user; you must provide your own user name) to obtain most recent CTG (=ClinicalTrials.gov) data.
+We use AACT database from Duke U to obtain most recent CTG (=ClinicalTrials.gov) data.
 The script can be further improved.
+AACT database is 48 hours (or so) behind.
+To get the latest trials, you can also use CTG API call like this one: https://clinicaltrials.gov/ct2/results/download_fields?cond=covid-19&down_count=10000&down_flds=all&down_fmt=csv

 ## Search strategies
 We use letters to denote search strategies.
 Strategy A uses title of trial.
 Strategy B uses MeSH keywords assigned by CTG (their algorhitm; not publicaly posted).

+# Code Files
+See files with extension .R
+To run the script, you must provide your details for db connection; you must provide your own user name).
+See their site for instructions.

-# Files
+# Data Files
 (will be updated frequently)

 Suffix of file name captures subseting.
 INT means Interventional trials only.
 OBS means observational studies only.
 REGISTRY means CTG's registry category.